 History of Moreton in Marsh

-The broad High Street has the Fosse Way, a major Roman road from the south coast to Lincoln lying beneath the modern surface.
+The broad High Street has the Fosse Way, a major Roman road from the south coast to Lincoln, lying beneath the modern surface.

 Moreton-in-Marsh was also well placed for the old coaching route from London to Worcester and the town became a popular stopping place for stagecoaches, hence several coaching inns that still exist in the thriving market town, which was given its Saxon Charter over 1000 years ago when it was part of the region known as Mercia.

-Moreton-in-Marsh was granted a market charter in 1227 and the weekly market still takes place each Tuesday.
+Moreton-in-Marsh was granted a market charter in 1227 and the weekly street market still takes place each and every Tuesday.
 Like many of the towns and villages in the Cotswolds wool and cloth making was the source of income during the medieval years thus many of the buildings along the main street date back to the 17th and 18th centuries.

 Buildings of interest

 It still exists to this day as one of a number of places to stay in the town.

 Moreton-in-Marsh is situated the head of the Evenlode valley on the Fosse Way.